fabriguespe/ronibot/readme.md

 - You can even transfer USD doing a behind the scenes usd/slp conversion.
 So you can pay someone in USD terms and system will the slp that it needs

 ```
-!transfer slp/axs/ron QUANTITY FROM_ACCOUNT FROM_ACCOUNT
+!transfer slp QUANTITY FROM_ACCOUNT FROM_ACCOUNT
 ```

 - Update user field in Users DB table